With 0.3 % of the world market share #26 among coffee producers.

 - Traditionally the raw coffee beans are roasted with sugar in a pan on fire until they become black.
 Then the beans are crushed in a mortar by hand.
 The coffee is then put in a coffee sock that is hung in a holder, called cafetera.
 Hot water is poured over.
 Then sugar is added and the coffee is poured into small plastic cups.

-- coffee with milk
+- cafecito with milk

 - its also called “medio pollo”- half chicken.